MartinEnke/Masterblog_API/README.md

 Created by me.
 As part of the Masterschool Backend / AI Engineering Bootcamp.
-Built with love, passion and curiosity.
+Built with passion and curiosity.